 Miscarriage can occur in any pregnancy.
 Studies have not been done to see if estazolam could increase the chance for a miscarriage.

-Does taking estazolam increase the chance of having a baby with a birth defect?
+Does taking estazolam increase the chance for birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
 Studies have not been done to see if estazolam could increase the chance for birth defects.

 Could estazolam cause other pregnancy complications?

-If a woman is taking a benzodiazepine near the time of delivery, then a newborn might have withdrawal symptoms, which are treatable.
+If a person who is pregnant is taking a benzodiazepine near the time of delivery, then a newborn might have withdrawal symptoms, which are treatable.
 If estazolam is used at the end of pregnancy, the baby can be monitored for “floppy infant syndrome” (poor muscle tone) and difficulty feeding.
-Not every baby exposed to estazolam will have withdrawal symptoms.*
+Not every baby exposed to estazolam will have withdrawal symptoms.

 Studies have not been done to see if estazolam use in pregnancy could increase the chance for behavior changes or learning difficulties.

-If a man takes estazolam, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes estazolam, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-Estazolam has not been studied for use in men who are trying to get a partner pregnant.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.*
+Estazolam has not been studied for use in people who are trying to get a partner pregnant.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.